Our Risk Engine can cause noticeable differences between a DARWIN's return and that of its underlying strategy.

-The risk manager works on two levels.
+It works on two levels.

 While the trader's position remains open in the market, the algorithm carries out a second level of risk adjustment ensuring that the position does not go above the maximum leverage.

-On a strategy's return graph we can se that, during the months of February to May in 2017, the trader had a few months of important consecutive losses from which they have still not recovered.
+On this chart, we can see that during the months of February to May in 2017, the trader had a few months of important consecutive losses from which they have still not recovered.

 Do you want to learn more?